newchuyalong/libgdx-learning/Viewports.md

 Different strategies may be implemented by doing `CustomViewport extends Viewport` and implementing `calculateViewport(width, height)`.

 ### Usage
 A viewport always manages a Camera's viewportWidth and viewportHeight.
 Thus a camera needs to be supplied to the constructors.
-Whenever a resize event occurs, the viewport needs to be informed about it and updated via `Viewport.update(width, height)`.
-This will automatically recalculate the viewport parameters and update the camera.
+Whenever a resize event occurs, the viewport needs to be informed about it and updated.
+This will automatically recalculate the viewport parameters and update the camera:

     public void resize(int width, int height) {
         viewport.update(width, height);